swoldemi/xpb/README.md

 2. A second GCP account, on trial, with billing enabled.
     - You may use the same billing card that was used in the first account
     - You may simply make a new Gmail account
-3. Gmail access to the root accounts bound to both GCP accounts
-    - They must be different accounts
-    - Projects should be under different organizations
-    - They must be Gmail accounts (other domains/Gsuite **not tested** -- code or test contributions are welcome!)

 ## Who does this benefit?
 1. Startups rejected from the [Google Cloud for Startups program](https://cloud.google.com/developers/startups/) looking to lower their net burn rate
-2. Students experimenting a little too much
+2. Students experimenting a *little* too much
 3. Curious cloud developers

 ## Usage & Config
-- This tool supports 2 ways of authentication
+- This tool currently only supports Service account credentials for authentication
-1. Application Default Credentials
-2. Service account credentials
+  - For instructions on how to obtain service account credentials for the program see: [url here]
+- Enable the Cloud Billing API for the host and guest projects through the GCP API Library dashboard (https://console.cloud.google.com/apis/api/cloudbilling.googleapis.com/overview)

 ## Notes & Disclaimers
 - This project is Google Cloud Platform specific

 - If I've offended anyone at Google or broken any ToS regulations, feel free to [open an issue](https://github.com/swoldemi/xpb/issues) and send that cease and desist notice my way.

+- I am not responsible for what happens to your GCP resource while using this tool, directly or otherwise.

 - You will still need to migrate accounts (or upgrade your account) at the end of the 365 day trial.
-Otherwise, all resources will be shutdown.
+Otherwise, all resources will be shutdown until a valid billing account is added to the project.

 - If you mine crypto on cloud infrastructure, __I look down on you__ (~~unless it's Oracle's cloud~~)

-- Companies, however small, that have profitable software should have no reason to use this

 ## Invocation flow
 - The account running out of trial credits will be referred to as `host` (because it is the root host the project who's resources you would like to keep running).
 The new account with $300 in trial credit will be referred to as `guest`.